Master's in Nonprofit Management

 - Master of Public Administration (MPA) in Nonprofit Management

 - Master of Business Administration (MBA) with a Concentration in Nonprofit Management

-These all have a similar goal: to help prepare you to run an efficient non-profit organization.
+These programs all have a similar goal: To help prepare you to run an efficient nonprofit organization.
 However, each may have a unique focus area or approach.

-Normally, MS programs are more technically focused, with an emphasis on research.
-These are also considered a stepping stone for those interested in earning a doctorate in nonprofit administration.
-MA programs in nonprofit administration, on the other hand, have a more theoretical basis.
-This could be a great choice for hoping for an overview of nonprofit management with the flexibility to specialize in a certain component.
+Typically, MS programs are more technically focused, with an emphasis on research.
+These are also considered a stepping-stone for those interested in earning a doctorate in nonprofit administration.
+MA programs in nonprofit administration, on the other hand, tend to have a more theoretical basis.
+They could be a great choice for those who want an overview of nonprofit management with the flexibility to concentrate in a certain area.

-While pursuing your masters in nonprofit administration, courses look at fiscal responsibilities and managerial tasks.
-Some classes may examine how successful nonprofits are made up, grow, and evolve.
-This could help you develop critical analysis and leadership skills and knowledge to improve results.
+Master’s in nonprofit administration programs typically focus on fiscal responsibilities and managerial tasks.
+Some courses may examine how thriving nonprofits are structured, grow, and evolve.
+They might also be geared toward helping you develop critical analysis and leadership skills and knowledge to improve results.

 Check out the following list to see some of the courses you may take.